Episcopal Leadership Working Group Report now available

 Cross-Canada symposium seeks to move “Beyond Housing to Homefulness”

 From April 22 to May 13, The Sorrento Centre and Empire Remixed are co-hosting a four-part online symposium that seeks to deepen the discussion of home-making and housing.
 In the face of a systemic homelessness that has economic, social, public health, ecological and cultural manifestations, how might we develop more holistic and integrated policies and practices for deeper homefulness in our communities?
 Co-sponsored by the Anglican Church of Canada and the Dioceses of Toronto, Rupert’s Land, and New Westminster, each session takes place on a Thursday evening from 7-9 p.m.
-EDT.
+EDT, starting on April 22.
 The cost is $15 per session or $40 for the whole series.
 Learn more and register here.

 Diocesan Clergy Conference, June 8-9 – REGISTRATION NOW OPEN